Photography keywords

 The better and more engaging your content on your site, the longer people will stay on your page.
 They may even link to your page from another site, which will also increase your Domain Authority score.

 Google can see the average session duration people stay on your page and if they proceed to check out other pages on your website.
+If your site/page is engaging, that will help boost your chances of ranking for your target keywords.

-3. Health of the Site
+3. Health of the site

 The third factor is the health of your site which can be broken into having no technical errors as well as a fast site speed.

-The most common ones are 301 redirect errors, 404 errors, and 500 errors.
+The most common technical errors are 301 redirect errors, 404 errors, and 500 errors.

 Google can see the errors on your website when it crawls it.
 If you have a lot of errors on your site, Google does not like this so it can ding you in terms of your ranking potential.
+Be sure to check if you have any errors using Google Search Console.

+Having a fast site speed is also important for your ability to rank optimally for a keyword.
 Similar to technical errors on your site, a slow site speed can be detected by Google and ding you in terms of ranking potential.

 A slow site speed also affects user experience, which can affect your site’s bounce rate (if people land on your site and leave immediately) and average session duration.